 What is your system for investing or trading success?
 What stocks do you buy, and how long do you hold them for?
 When do you get out of a loss?
 When do you take profits?
 What triggers your entry?
 If you can’t answer these questions, chances are you could be doing much better with your trading and investing than you are currently.

 William O’Neill is the co-founder of Investor’s Business Daily – a financial research and media company.
-He’s also a former stockbroker, author and creator of the CAN SLIM system–an investing strategy designed to find stock market winners.
+He’s also a former stockbroker, author, and creator of the CAN SLIM system–a trading strategy designed to find stock market winners.
 His book, How to Make Money in Stocks, has sold over 2 million copies and is well worth a read.

 The CAN SLIM acronym highlights where to look for opportunities.
 It doesn’t address how to exit or enter trades.
 That will be discussed later in the article, along with ways to screen for these types of stocks.